commaai/bodyjim/README.md

 Repository comes with few examples, showcasing how to use the library.

-Examples require additional dependencies, which can be installed using:
+You can use the body-jim library either on the body itself or from a remote computer.
+These examples are meant to be ran remotely and require additional dependencies, which can be installed using:

 ```sh
 pip install bodyjim[examples]